pierrick-jeanjean/personal-blog/_posts/travels-series/2024-08-04-traveling-to-Edinburgh-Scotland.markdown

 ### Day 2: Old city, old whisky

-My second day was way busier than the first one!
-I started off really early and after a quick breakfast, I visisted the Old Town in Edinburgh, trying to take proper pictures of buildings (and failing obviously...)
+My second day was much busier than the first!
+I started off really early, and after a quick breakfast, I visited the Old Town in Edinburgh, attempting to take proper pictures of the buildings (and failing, obviously…).

-Among many shops and restaurants, I found one particular café that rang a bell in my head, "The Elephant House" where J.K.
-Rowling spent part of her time writing Harry Potter books.
-I even was able to try out their Butterscotchbeer - a beverage that is reminiscent of the Butterbeer!
+Among the many shops and restaurants, I found a particular café that rang a bell: “The Elephant House,” where J.K.
+Rowling spent part of her time writing the Harry Potter books.
+I even got to try their Butterscotchbeer, a beverage reminiscent of Butterbeer!

-Right after that, I was supposed to visit Edinburgh's castle however it was already full, so I decided to postpone to Monday afternoon.
-I however didn't waste my time as I scored one scarf and one cap, as souvenirs from Edinburgh
+I had planned to visit Edinburgh Castle right after that, but it was already full, so I decided to postpone it to Monday afternoon.
+However, I didn’t waste my time and managed to buy a scarf and a cap as souvenirs from Edinburgh.

-Then I experienced a really great scotch tasting (with food pairing).
-It was very interesting and even if I'm not a fan of scotch, I did enjoy it, I especially liked the third one, really smokey
+Later, I experienced a fantastic scotch tasting with food pairing.
+It was very interesting, and even though I’m not a big fan of scotch, I enjoyed it.
+I especially liked the third one, which was really smoky.

 ### Day 3: From the river to the sea

+On my third day in Edinburgh, I began by exploring the picturesque Dean Village, a charming area known for its historic buildings and tranquil atmosphere.
+From there, I followed the scenic path along the Leith River, enjoying the lush greenery and peaceful surroundings as I made my way towards the coast.

+After reaching the end of the Leith River, I treated myself to a comforting chai latte, a perfect reward after the exercise.
+Refreshed, I decided to head to Granton Beach.

+At Granton Beach, I spent a relaxing afternoon walking along the shoreline, taking in the fresh sea breeze and the beautiful views.

 ### Day 4: Grassmarket, a cemetery, a dog, and a hike